ffnw/puppet-ibgp/README.md

 Manages iBGP route exchange.

-To do so this module opens gre tunnels to the peers and creates bird configuration files.
+To do so this module creates bird configuration files.

 ## Setup